ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Terralord/1st Level/Pitfall.md

 	- 12 Hours.
 - **Effects**:
 	- *You draw a circle on the ground, imbuing it with psychic energy.
 When a creature steps into the circle, the ground within gives way causing the creature to become temporarily trapped.*
-	- For the duration of this psycast, the target point is a pitfall trap.
-The trap has a detection range which will cause it to trigger when any creature unaware of the trap passes within that range of the trap.
+	- At the beginning of your next turn, the target point is a pitfall trap.
+		- The trap has a detection range which will cause it to trigger when any creature unaware of the trap passes within that range of the trap.
+		- The trap lasts for the duration of this psycast.
 	- When the trap is triggered, the creature who triggered it becomes [[Prone]], [[Immobilized]], and [[Incapacitated]].
 	- A creature can detect the trap with a successful [[Sight-Based Perception]] skill check.
 The trap can be disabled with a successful slight of hand skill check within touch range.
 		- The DC for both skill checks is the caster's psycast save DC.